agas0077/excel_locker/README.md

 # Excel Locker
 > This is a little app that sets passwords to your excel files.

-It takes a banch of your excel files and applies a macro script to each of them.
+It takes a bunch of your excel files and applies a macro script to each of them.
 The macro opens each file sets password and resaves the file.

 That is what you get as a result.